MichaelZelensky/budgetclick-2026/docs/sync.md

 ↓

+For Each Dirty Object

+↓

 Download Manifest

 ↓

-Compare Versions
+Compare Object Version

 ↓

-Download Remote Objects (if needed)
+Download Remote Object (if needed)

 ↓